musayerohb/A4/readme.txt

+Consulted with Angelica, Hala, and Chloe on Phase Two.
+Consulted with Angelica particularly on getting the path to label itself after completely navigating the maze.

 Eva's Reflection:
     Something we didn't consider doing at first was having the solve method check not just the squares immediately next to the square's current location, but also the squares next to those.
 Once we realized that this allowed